nandak9/Quiet.js/README.md

 **It is strongly recommended to also include libfec.js.
 An emscripten-compiled version of libfec may be found [here](https://github.com/quiet/libfec/releases) or with `npm install libfec`.** If libfec is not included, then quiet.js will not be able to use any profiles which use convolutional codes or Reed-Solomon error correction.

-For a complete example demonstrating ultrasonic text transmission and reception, see [this example](https://github.com/quiet/quiet-js/tree/master/examples/text).
+For a complete example demonstrating ultrasonic text transmission and reception.